char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

 4. Click on the red door icon ![9-1.png](pictures/9-1.png){ width="35" } when done to exit the activity or start another videos or wish to start another activity.

-    You'll return to the voice chat interface.
+    You will return to the voice chat interface.

 5. Click the phone icon ![10-1.png](pictures/10-1.png){ width="25" } to leave the voice channel.